lbechberger/LearningPsychologicalSpaces/README.md

 In order to make the Shapes data processible by our scripts, please run the script `preprocess_Shapes.py` as follows from the project's root directory:
 ```
-python -m code.mds.preprocessing.preprocess_Shape path/to/within.csv path/to/within_between.csv path/to/output.pickle
+python -m code.mds.preprocessing.preprocess_Shape path/to/within.csv path/to/within_between.csv path/to/categories.csv path/to/items.csv path/to/output.pickle
 ```

 The file `within.csv` contains within category similarity judments (first study), the file `within_between.csv` contains similarity ratings both within and between categories (second study).
+The file `categories.csv` contains an ordered list of category translations which will be used both to translate the category names and to order the categories as specified in the similarity matrix.
+The file `items.csv` contains a translation of item IDs to item names.
 The optional flag `-r` or `--reverse` can be set in order to reverse the order of similarity ratings (necessary when using conceptual similarity, as the scale there is inverted).

 The resulting `output.pickle` file makes use of the full dictionary structure outlined above.